bpmn-os/bpmnos-engine/docs/md/token_flow_logic_subprocesses.md

 ### FAILED

-Upon failure, the process token is disposed.
+Upon failure, the state of a token at an @ref BPMN::ErrorBoundaryEvent "error boundary event" is changed to @ref BPMNOS::Execution::Token::State::COMPLETED "COMPLETED".
+If no such @ref BPMN::ErrorBoundaryEvent "error boundary event" exists, the error is bubbled up to its parent scope.